-These Healthy Oreos give you the same deliciousness of the original without all the unhealthy ingredients or trans fat.
+These healthy Oreos give you the same deliciousness of the original, without all the high fructose corn syrup or trans fat!

 America’s favorite cookie gets a healthy makeover –

-Unlike Oreos, the cookies above are whole-grain, with no artificial flavors or high-fructose corn syrup.
-They are also much lower in sugar than store-bought Oreos, and they just so happen to be vegan as well.
+Unlike Oreos, the cookies above can be whole-grain, with no soy, corn syrup, or artificial flavors.
+They are also much lower in sugar than packaged Oreos, and they just so happen to be vegan as well!